 6. Carry comforts of home plus a playlist

 No one is going to have a joyful vacation if they aren’t getting enough sleep.
-With this in mind, check (and double check) that you’ve packed baby’s favorite sleeping blanket, toy or whatever it is that helps her fall asleep every night.
+With this in mind, check (and double-check) that you’ve packed baby’s favorite sleeping blanket, toy or whatever it is that helps her fall asleep every night.
 Having something that’s associated with home will definitely provide comfort in unfamiliar territory.

 Music has been proven to help baby self-soothe and also promote sweet dreams.
 If you’re traveling by car, load up your iPhone with music that’s familiar to the baby and let it be your soundtrack!
 Also, if you’re staying in a hotel or Air BnB, you can use the playlist at bedtime or when she goes down for a nap.

-If baby is used to falling asleep with a musical mobile or another type of sleep soother that’s small enough to pack, be sure to bring it along!
+If the baby is used to falling asleep with a musical mobile or another type of sleep soother that’s small enough to pack, be sure to bring it along!

 7. Safety first